algorand-coding-challenges/python-challenge-3/README.md

 > The certificate of completion NFT is a verifiable credential minted on the [GoPlausible platform](https://goplausible.com/) that follows the W3C standard for certificates and OpenBadges standard for badges.

-The certificate of completion NFT for Python challenges were designed by [Maars](https://twitter.com/MaarsComics), an artist & a dev in web3.
+The certificate of completion NFT for Python challenges was designed by [Maars](https://twitter.com/MaarsComics), an artist & a dev in web3.
 Definitely follow his work!
 It's awesome. 😆

 🎉 Congratulations on completing the challenge Algodev!